MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/batch-update-alerts.md

 alertIds | List&lt;String&gt;| A list of the IDs of the alerts to be updated. **Required** status | String | Specifies the updated status of the specified alerts.
 The property values are: 'New', 'InProgress' and 'Resolved'. assignedTo | String | Owner of the specified alerts classification | String | Specifies the specification of the specified alerts.
-The property values are: 'Unknown', 'FalsePositive', 'TruePositive'. determination | String | Specifies the determination of the specified alerts.
+The property values are: 'True positive', 'Informational, expected activity' and 'False positive'. determination | String | Specifies the determination of the specified alerts.
 The property values are: 'NotAvailable', 'Apt', 'Malware', 'SecurityPersonnel', 'SecurityTesting', 'UnwantedSoftware', 'Other' comment | String | Comment to be added to the specified alerts.

+>[!NOTE]
+>Alert determination values such as APT, SecurityPersonnel and SecurityTesting have been deprecated and are no longer available via the API.

 ## Response